camicroscope/caMicroscope/README.md

      ```
    - Replace `YourGitHubUsername` with your actual GitHub username.

-## Setting Up Development Environment
+### Setting Up Docker and Building the Application

 2. **Install Docker**:
    - Follow the installation instructions provided at [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/) to install Docker on your machine.
    - Start Docker to ensure it's running.

-3. **Build and Run Distro Repository with Docker**:
+3. **Build and Run the Application**:
    - Navigate to the directory where you cloned the Distro repository.
-   - Build the Docker images and start the containers using the following commands:
+   - Modify the `develop.yml` file to build your local changes instead of the hosted git versions:
+     - Replace the build context section with the path to your Caracal checkout ("../Caracal").
+     - Add `- ../caMicroscope:/src/camicroscope` to the volumes.
+   - Remove the following line from 'Dockerfile' in the Caracal repository:
      ```
+     RUN git clone https://github.com/${fork:-camicroscope}/camicroscope.git --branch=${viewer:-master}
+     ```
+   - In the Distro repository directory, run the following commands:
+     ```
-     docker-compose -f caMicroscope.yml build
+     docker-compose -f develop.yml build
-     docker-compose -f caMicroscope.yml up
+     docker-compose -f develop.yml up
      ```
    - Access the application by visiting [http://localhost:4010/](http://localhost:4010/) in your web browser.